 We conducted four single-dose toxicology and biodistribution studies of AAV-RPE65 from January 2015 to December 2016.
-We performed a long-term toxicology study in normal mice in which four eyes were dosed with saline as a control and nine eyes were dosed with AAV-RPE65 at 4E vg/eye, with a toxicology assessment at one, three, six and nine months post-administration.
+We performed a long-term toxicology study in normal mice in which four eyes were dosed with saline as a control and nine eyes were dosed with AAV-RPE65 4E9 vg/eye, with a toxicology assessment at one, three, six and nine months post-administration.
 We also conducted an eight week mouse study, an eight week rabbit study and an eight week minipig study.
-In the mouse study, 15 mice were dosed in both eyes with Saline as a control, 15 mice were dosed in both eyes with AAV-RPE65 at 1.2E vg/eye and 15 mice were dosed in both eyes with AAV-RPE65 at 3.7E vg/eye, providing five mice from each group for studying local and systemic effects at each time-point of one, four and eight weeks after treatment.
-In the rabbit study, nine rabbit's right eyes were dosed for each group with a saline control group, a 0.6E vg/eye group and a 1.9E vg/eye group, providing three animals from each group for studying local and systemic effects at each time-point of one, four and eight weeks after treatment.
-The minipig study was a two week single dose injection study in minipigs (n=2, each dosed in one eye) at a dose of 1.84E11 vg/eye.
+In the mouse study, 15 mice were dosed in both eyes with saline as a control, 15 mice were dosed in both eyes with AAV-RPE65 at 1.2E9 vg/eye and 15 mice were dosed in both eyes with AAV-RPE65 at 3.7E9 vg/eye, providing five mice from each group for studying local and systemic effects at each time-point of one, four and eight weeks after treatment.
+In the rabbit study, nine rabbit's right eyes were dosed for each group with a saline control group, a 0.6E11 vg/eye group and a 1.9E11 vg/eye group, providing three animals from each group for studying local and systemic effects at each time-point of one, four and eight weeks after treatment.
+The minipig study was a two week single dose injection study in minipigs (n=2, each dosed in one eye) at a dose of 1.84E1011 vg/eye.
 The minipig study was performed by Charles River Laboratories, while the other three studies were performed at UCL IO.
+All studies were conducted to the principles of good laboratory practices.
 No harmful effects on the retina were observed during these studies.
 We used these data in support of our CTA and IND for treatment of RPE65-deficient patients with AAV-RPE65.